-Making City websites and documents easy for everyone to use.
+Making the City’s website, apps, and digital content easy for everyone to use.

 Why digital accessibility matters